 Traditional IRA.
 Age is nothing but a number.
 And one key number you’ll want to remember is 59 ½.
 Once you hit this age, you could begin to withdraw funds from your IRA without having to pay a 10% early withdrawal penalty.

-Remember, with traditional IRAs, you can wait until you’re 72 to start taking Required Minimum Distributions.
-Until then, if you’re good on funds, you can keep the money parked in the account to stay invested, giving it more time to potentially grow.
+Don’t need the money at 59 ½?
+You don’t have to withdraw it right away.
+If you’re good on funds, you can keep the money parked in the account to stay invested, giving it more time to potentially grow.

 Roth IRA.
-Keep in mind that you can withdraw your contributions from your Roth account at any time, penalty-free and tax-free.
+You can withdraw your contributions from your Roth account at any time, penalty-free and tax-free.
 Withdrawing earnings, however, is a different story.

 You may be wondering why we’re making a distinction between contributions and earnings.
-Seems like we’re just splitting hairs, right?
-Well, when you withdraw from your Roth account, money comes out in a certain order:
+Well typically, when you withdraw from your Roth account, money comes out in a certain order:

 1. Regular contributions are money you’ve put into your account.
 You can withdraw contributions at any time without having to worry about taxes or penalties because you’ve already paid taxes on that money.
 (Remember, contributions to Roth accounts are made with after-tax dollars.)